Zagano & RNS get Double Effect Completely Wrong

 Phyllis Zagano recently wrote a piece in RNS where the first line is precisely wrong about double-effect.
 This is not some esoteric point: the first paragraph of Wikipedia on the topic or slides from the introduction to theology class I teach to non-theology majors would have clarified it.
-I struggle to see how someone with a Master’s degree in theology and a Ph.D. could make such an elementary mistake and not catch it before publication.
+Zagano has a Master’s degree in theology and a Ph.D., so should not make such a mistake.
+RNS should also catch it before publication.
 Let’s examine her line, look at other sources, and then briefly note how the rest of her article fails because of this initial error.

 Zagano has seemed unwilling to correct herself in Twitter discussions.
 So, I ask RNS (Religion News Service) to retract this or add a significant correction to this blatant error.
+(They did change part after this post was first published, but it is still not a fully accurate description.)
 Although I often disagree with RNS ideologically, they are generally much more careful with facts than they were here.

 Zagano’s version of Double Effect